DataDog/hiring-engineers/answers.md

 The Agent config file can be found in a number of locations depending on the Operating System.
 [This link](https://docs.datadoghq.com/agent/faq/agent-configuration-files/) will show you the directories while [this link](https://docs.datadoghq.com/tagging/assigning_tags/) will walk you through how to create tags.

+In Windows you can navigate to the relevant folder and edit the `datadog.yaml` file.
+The following syntax was used to create host tags -

+`tags: app:sqlsystem , env:test, os:windows, role:dbserver`

 The result is that, after an agent restart, tags will show up as seen below.
+Please note - it may take 5-10 minutes before the tags show up.

 <p align="center">
 <img src="Screenshots/tags1.png">